Mechatronic Engineering - BEng (Hons) - Video

 Applied General Qualifications

-The requirement for this course is successful completion of BTEC Level 3 Extended Diploma/National Extended Diploma in a related Engineering subject area with overall award profile of DDM to include a minimum of 9 unit distinctions.
-Also requires a minimum Merit in a unit of Applied or Further Mathematics.
+BTEC Level 3 QCF Extended Diploma in Engineering with overall award profile of DDM to include 9 unit distinctions.
+Also requires a Merit in a unit of Mathematics for Engineering Technicians or Further Mathematics for Engineering Technicians.

 Entry equivalences can also be viewed in the online prospectus at http://www.ulster.ac.uk/apply/entrance-requirements/equivalence.